 (A) The registration of a registered elector shall be canceled upon the occurrence of any of the following:

-(1) The filing by a registered elector of a written request with a board of elections, on a form prescribed by the secretary of state and signed by the elector, that the registration be canceled.
+(1) The filing by a registered elector of a written request with a board of elections or the secretary of state, on a form prescribed by the secretary of state and signed by the elector, that the registration be canceled.
 The filing of such a request does not prohibit an otherwise qualified elector from reregistering to vote at any time.

 (a) Respond to such a notice and vote at least once during a period of four consecutive years, which period shall include two general federal elections;

 (b) Update the elector's registration and vote at least once during a period of four consecutive years, which period shall include two general federal elections.

 (8) The receipt by the board of elections of a cancellation notice or request pursuant to section 111.44 of the Revised Code.

 (1) The secretary of state shall prescribe procedures to identify and cancel the registration in a prior county of residence of any registrant who changes the registrant's voting residence to a location outside the registrant's current county of registration.
 Any procedures prescribed in this division shall be uniform and nondiscriminatory, and shall comply with the Voting Rights Act of 1965.
 The secretary of state may prescribe procedures under this division that include the use of the national change of address service provided by the United States postal system through its licensees.
 Any program so prescribed shall be completed not later than ninety days prior to the date of any primary or general election for federal office.